hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python-part-1.markdown

 Second, we still have no way to exit from our shell gracefully.

-We will continue to solve such problems in Part II.
-(Coming soon)
+We will continue to solve such problems in [Part 2](https://hackercollider.com/articles/2016/07/06/create-your-own-shell-in-python-part-2/).